 Construction sites shall be included in the Permittees’ inventory regardless of whether the site is subject to the Construction General Permit (NPDES No. CAS000002) or an individual NPDES stormwater permit.

 Permittees must categorize all construction sites in their inventory as either a high priority, medium priority, or low priority as follows:

 A construction site must be considered high priority if it meets any of the following criteria:

-The site is 20 acres or more of disturbed soil;